-On December 17, 2015, the Company entered into an option agreement to purchase a 100% interest in the Jackson Wash lithium exploration property located in the Jackson Valley to the southeast of the Clayton Valley, Esmeralda County, Nevada.
+On December 17, 2015, the Company entered into an option agreement to purchase a 100% interest in Jackson Wash.
 Jackson Wash is situated on a flat, desert basin having the potential to host lithium brine deposits in aquifers beneath the valley floor on the east side of the Montezuma Range 20 miles (30 kilometres) southeast of the Silver Peak lithium brine mine.

 All obligations of the option agreement have been met and Nevada Sunrise owns a 100% interest in Jackson Wash, which currently consists of 28 claims totaling 560 acres (226.62 hectares).
-BLM annual claim maintenance fees were paid in August 2020, which will maintain the claims until September 1, 2021.
+BLM annual claim maintenance fees were paid in August 2021, which will maintain the claims until September 1, 2022.
 Jackson Wash is subject to a 3% gross overriding royalty.